 Patient and Clinician Engagement (PaCE) Program

-PaCE (Patient and Clinician Engagement) is part of a NAPCRG project funded by the Patient-Centered Outcomes Research Institute (PCORI) under the Eugene Washington PCORI Engagement Award Program.
-The purpose of PaCE is to develop a robust community of patients and primary care providers with knowledge and understanding of the unique features of patient-centered outcomes research related to primary care.
+PaCE (Patient and Clinician Engagement) is a committee to develop a robust community of patients and primary care providers with knowledge and understanding of the unique features of patient-centered outcomes research related to primary care.

 Too often, community partners in health research consist of health professionals and organizational leaders.
 PaCE aims to identify partners who are the “non-usual suspects” – people who are not necessarily medical or public health professionals, who are not aligned with a particular professional or personal research policy agenda, and whose local influence is defined within the context of the community versus job titles or credentials.

 1. Hold PaCE Preconferences to provide training for patient and primary care provider dyads on these topics:

 2. Support local PaCE symposia conducted by PaCE Precon dyads